kailichou/beautifulsoup_51job_project/README.md

 - Salary_range
 - Date_posted

 Search keywords 'data analyst' in the site, there are 50 job listings on 1 page.
-In total, 62 pages.
+In total, the spider found 3050 job listings.

-Found _ jobs including either 'analyst' or Chinese characters '分析师'.

 ### Descriptive Statistics